 An image of chicken breasts pounded thin between plastic wrap using a meat mallet.

-1. In a large skillet, melt a little butter and oil over medium-high heat.
-Add the sliced mushrooms and season with salt and pepper.
-Cook for about 5 minutes, stirring occasionally, until softened.
-Add the garlic for the last minute, then transfer the mushrooms to a plate.
+1. Sauté mushrooms.
+In a large skillet over medium-high heat, melt butter with a little olive oil.
+Add the mushrooms, season with salt and pepper, and cook for about five minutes until softened.
+Stir in the garlic for the last minute, then transfer everything to a plate.

-2. In the same skillet, melt a little additional butter and oil and saute the chicken breasts for 3-4 minutes on each side until nicely browned and cooked through.
+2. Cook chicken.
+In the same skillet, add more butter and olive oil.
+Sear the chicken for 3-4 minutes per side until golden brown and cooked through.
 Transfer to the plate with the mushrooms.

-4. Return the chicken and mushrooms to the pan, tossing to coat in the Madeira sauce.
-Arrange the blanched asparagus around the chicken and sprinkle with the mozzarella cheese.
-Place the skillet in the oven under the broiler for 3-4 minutes, just until the cheese is melted, then serve with mashed potatoes.
+3. Assemble and broil.
+Return the chicken and mushrooms to the skillet, tossing to coat in the Madeira cream sauce.
+Arrange the asparagus around the chicken, then sprinkle with mozzarella cheese.
+Place under the broiler for 3-4 minutes until the cheese is melted and bubbly.

 An image of chicken, mushrooms, asparagus, and a Madeira cream sauce in a cast iron skillet for Chicken Madeira made at home.